Membership of the LSN

 Therefore, the fact that a person has a law degree does not automatically entitle such a person to call him/herself a legal practitioner.
 In terms of the LPA, it is a criminal offence for any person other than an admitted legal practitioner to practice or in any manner hold him /her out as or pretend to be a legal practitioner.

 The admission and qualification of a person as a legal practitioner is governed by sections 3 to 5 of the LPA.
-All queries in respect of the registration of candidate legal practitioners should be addressed to:
+All queries in respect of the registration of a candidate legal practitioner should be addressed to:

 The legal profession covers a wide range of career opportunities, and as a result thereof, there are different employment prospects for all interests and personality types.
 Below are a few employment opportunities in the legal profession: